Phosphor

 • Slot role pinned at wire time.
 Each SlotEntry carries the PhosphorLayer::Role the slot animates as, so hideSlot can drive SurfaceAnimator::beginHide without the caller re-specifying the role at every dismiss / cancel call site.

-• **syncSurfaceState is mechanism-only.** Consumers compute anyVisible and anyInputGrabbing from their content slot visibility (e.g. modal vs non-modal classification); the library decides surface mapping + Qt::WindowTransparentForInput toggling.
+• **syncSurfaceState is mechanism-only.** Consumers compute anyVisible and anyInputGrabbing from their content slot visibility (e.g. modal vs non-modal classification), and the library decides surface mapping + Qt::WindowTransparentForInput toggling.

 Dependencies